ONSdigital/dp-kafka/README.md

 ## Testing

-Some mocks are provided, so that you can test your code interactions with this librar.
-[More details here.](kafkatest.README.md)
+Some mocks are provided, so that you can test your code interactions with this library.
+[More details here.](kafkatest/README.md)